ZeroGDesign/UserMods/Mercury_One/Vengeful/Standalone_Knob_Tensioners/README.md

 ## Help

-*Due to the tight clearances, recommend this part to be printed on a properly calibrated printer *I DO NOT recommend scaling the parts via a slicer as you may have issues with fitment *Please reach out to me directly on discord if you have any issues or sugestions for this Mod
+* Due to the tight clearances, I recommend this part to be printed on a properly calibrated printer
+* I DO NOT recommend scaling the parts via a slicer as you may have issues with fitment
+* Please reach out to me directly on discord if you have any issues or sugestions for this Mod

 ## Authors